2024 Sasaki Foundation Design Grants

 Proactive Approaches to Climate Adaptation

-Angela Chan, Angela Soo Hoo, Valerie Wong, Vivian WuWong, Anita Yip
+Angela Chan, Jenny Lau, Angela Soo Hoo, Valerie Wong, Vivian WuWong, Anita Yip

 With a permanent Chinatown branch of the Boston Public Library planned to break ground this year, Friends of the Chinatown Library, residents, and other community groups share a vision of creating a small park or community garden next to the library.
 Because the land is privately owned and the landowner, a small community church, is not interested in selling at this time, they are unfolding a gradual and multilayered community campaign to convince key stakeholders and mobilize support.
 Support from Sasaki designers will help them to involve community members in developing and promoting this vision.